-Thank you for this day and all my blessings– my home, my access to water, my family, and even all the blessings I may not see.
+Thank you for this day and all our blessings— our home, our access to water, our family, and even all the blessings we may not see.

-As I walk through the streets of Venice allow my mind and heart to hear and be guided by the spirits of the earth, beauty, and righteousness that have been here long before I ever set foot on this land.
-Help me to act on their behalf.
+As we walk through the streets of Venice and all the territories of this hemisphere, allow our minds and hearts to hear and be guided by the spirits of the earth, beauty, and righteousness that have been here long before we ever set foot on this land.
+Help us hear them with our heart and senses and to act on their behalf.

-May those working for equity, healing, true restorative justice, and prosperity for all relations past, present, and future of this sacred land be blessed with the unity, wisdom, integrity, resources, and opportunities to continue bringing these beautiful things into fruition.
+May those working for equity, healing, justice, and prosperity for all relations past, present, and future of this sacred land and all lands, be blessed with the unity, wisdom, integrity, resources, and opportunities to continue bringing these beautiful things into fruition.

-For all those who walk blindly in greed, drunk in their privilege, quest for material profit apathy, and gentrification apologism, may their minds and hearts be nurtured into a righteous path.
+For all those who walk blindly in greed, drunk in privilege, quests for material profit, apathy, and cultures that displace original peoples, may their minds and hearts be nurtured into a more righteous path.

-May all entities that seek to operate in deception and act contrary to the righteous wellbeing and integrity of our beloved neighborhood Venice – Kuruvunga- Sa’agna be brought to the light and humbled by the Sacred Fire of the Great Mystery.
+May all entities that seek to operate in deception and act contrary to the righteous wellbeing and integrity of our beloved neighborhood (Venice – Kuruvunga- Sa’agna), our families, and prosperity for all, be brought to the light and humbled by the Sacred Fire.

-Continue to bless our beautiful Venice Tongva Land with blessings of beauty, justice, and prosperity.
-May all that has been taken materially and spiritually from the families who co-created the beautiful Spirit and Culture of this town and of those who’ve been unrighteously erased or displaced, be restored in the most beautiful way.
+Continue to bless our beautiful neighborhood Venice, this sacred Tongva-Kizh Land with blessings of beauty, justice, and prosperity.
+May all that has been unrighteously taken, materially, and spiritually, from us, from our families, the families who co-created the beautiful Spirit and Culture of this town and of those who’ve been unrighteously erased or displaced, be restored in the most beautiful way.

 May there be One Heart, One Spirit, One Mind, in the direction of this Vision, this Prayer, and these Principles.